ftCommunity/tx-pi-apps/README.md

 ## Usage as shop

 The shop is pre-installed for all TX-Pi that use the current Raspbian Buster.
-You can find the "TX-Pi Apps" shop in the Shop app.
+You can find the "TX-Pi Apps" shop in the Store app.
 Click on the menu and then select "TX-Pi Apps".

 ![TX-Pi Apps shop](images/shop.png)

 If the shop is not available on your device, select the menu and then "New".
-There you enter "TX-Pi Apps" under "Name" and "ftCommunity" under "User".
+There you enter "TX-Pi Apps" for "Name" and "ftCommunity" for "User".
 Enter "tx-pi-apps" as the repository.